Completely (Quasi-)Uniform Nested Boolean Steiner Quadruple Systems: Construction for completely (quasi-)uniform nested

-Let $(\gf{2^m}, \calB)$ be the Boolean $\SQS(2^m)$.
-By Lemma~\ref{lem:bool_subdesign} and Corollary~\ref{cor:bool_decomposition}, $\calB$ can be decomposed into $2$-$(2^m,4,3)$ subdesigns, together with an additional $2$-$(2^m,4,1)$ subdesign when $m$ is even.
-Each of these sub-$2$-designs is invariant under the action of the affine group $G \cong \AGL(1,2^m)$, and its block set forms a single $G$-orbit.
+Each of the sub-$2$-designs in Lemma~\ref{lem:bool_subdesign} and Corollary~\ref{cor:bool_decomposition} is invariant under the action of the affine group $G \cong \AGL(1,2^m)$, and its block set forms a single $G$-orbit.
 In the following discussion, a $G$-orbit will also be referred to as an \emph{affine orbit}.

 \begin{lemma} Let $(\gf{2^m}, \calB)$ be the Boolean $\SQS(2^m)$ and let $(\gf{2^m}, \calB_h)$ be its $2$-$(2^m,4,3)$ subdesign, where $\calB_h$ is a $G$-orbit.
 Take any block of the form $B = \{ 0, 1, \alpha^j, \alpha^l \} \in \calB_h$ as a $G$-base block, where $\alpha^l = \alpha^j+1$, and let $\widetilde{B} = \{ 0, 1 \mid \alpha^j, \alpha^l \}$ be its corresponding nested block.
 Define